azenone/CNTK/Documentation/Documents/Configuration Files.md

 ### Default Values

 Most parameters in configuration files have a default value which will be used if no configuration value is specified.
-If there is no default value and the value cannot be found in a search, an exception will be displayed and the program will exit.
+If there is no default value and the value cannot be found in a search, an exception will be displayed, and the program will exit.

 ### Repeated Values